Do you have a stuck, dead or hot pixel in your picture from your Canon? Of course you have. All sensors have defect pixels.

 Increasing ISO

 Some camera models from Canon have a built-in hot pixel suppression feature.
 For example 6D, M5 and R6.
 At ISO 6400 (6D and M5) or ISO 12800 (R6), hot pixels are removed without any dark frames.
 The hot pixels left are remainings from hot pixel pairs Canon failed to remove completely.
-7D has not that kind of feature.
+7D does not have that kind of feature.

 6D sample raw files with sidecar files for darktable.
 Don’t use Lightroom, Adobe Camera Raw or other software that can’t turn off demosaicing or the hot pixel filter.

 ISO 3200.
-Notice the pairs of hot pixels.ISO 6400.
-Almost all hot pixels gone but the remainings of the pairs.
+Notice the pairs of hot pixels.

 In camera sensor mapping